leodevbro/gmail-mbox-stats/README.md

     resultsForMailsWithSenderAsMe
         senderIsMeFrequencyBccAddress.csv
         senderIsMeFrequencyCcAddress.csv
-        senderIsMeFrequencyReceiverAddress.csv --- Here you can find the receiever where you sent most mails senderIsMeFrequencySenderAddress.csv
+        senderIsMeFrequencyReceiverAddress.csv --- Here you can find the receiver where you sent most mails senderIsMeFrequencySenderAddress.csv
         senderIsMeFrequencySenderAddressAndName.csv
         senderIsMeFrequencySenderDomain.csv